-- Offshore starting point (Ana platform) is a given/ fixed (based on the location of gas reserves); - Two potential landfall landings for the offshore pipeline, the southern and the northern options and various offshore pipeline routes investigated; - Analysis of the two landfall options.
+- offshore starting point (Ana platform) is a given/ fixed (based on the location of gas reserves); - two potential landfall landings for the offshore pipeline, the southern and the northern options and various offshore pipeline routes investigated; - analysis of the two landfall options.
 Initially both landfall landings for the offshore pipeline were analysed under the assumption that the GTP will be located at the Petrom terminal at Midia Harbour area - hence the southern option was initially the preferred option.
-Several potential landfall landings were further analysed between the northern and southern; - The GTP location at Petrom terminal Midia Harbour area proved unfeasible due to physical constraints and existing infrastructure triggering limitations on available GTP location and technical challenges.
-The decision was then made to search for alternative GTP locations towards the north; - Selection of GTP location (current design location) was based on placement outside of the designated Danube Delta areas (GTP could not be located further to the south due to the existing onshore military firing range); - Onshore pipeline routing to the selected GTP location determined by land availability constraints BSOG key criteria was to purchase the land accommodating the project facilities; and - Post-permitting refinement of HDD sections of the onshore pipeline routing to avoid critical habitats as far as technically feasible.
+Several potential landfall landings were further analysed between the northern and southern options; - the GTP location at Petrom terminal Midia Harbour area proved unfeasible due to physical constraints and existing infrastructure triggering limitations on available GTP location and technical challenges.
+The decision was then made to search for alternative GTP locations towards the north; - selection of GTP location (current design location) was based on placement outside of the designated Danube Delta areas (GTP could not be located further to the south due to the existing onshore military firing range); and - onshore pipeline routing to the selected GTP location determined by land availability constraints BSOG key criteria was to purchase the land accommodating the project facilities.